AbdulkadirAhmed1/StudentHUB-Project/DevLogs.md

 - **Future Releases**:
   - Plan for the next pre-release with backend and database functionalities integrated.
   - Finalize and optimize features for production readiness.

+### Log 1.5 2/12/2025

+- **To Test**:
+  - Open the app on **Expo Go** or in a web browser.
+  - Navigate to the **Advising tab** and confirm the new advising prompts appear.
+  - Select each prompt and verify that they return the expected response.
+  - Ensure that UI elements display correctly across different screen sizes and devices.

+- **Styling & UX Enhancements**:
+  - Further refine the advising layout for better readability.
+  - Improve button styling and alignment for a **seamless user experience**.

+- **Testing**:
+  - Verify navigation between prompts works **without errors**.
+  - Ensure all advising prompts function as expected.
+  - Conduct UI tests to **verify mobile and tablet responsiveness**.

+- **Database Integration**:
+  - Begin integrating **MongoDB** for managing advising data.
+  - Store student queries and responses for **better advising insights**.
+  - Enable adding courses dynamically in the **Calendar tab**.
+  - Allow students to **book advising sessions** directly from the app.

+- **Future Features**:
+  - Expand advising prompts to include **more academic-related queries**.
+  - Implement **dynamic response handling** for advising questions.
+  - Introduce **personalized advising recommendations** based on user input.
+  - Ensure seamless backend integration with frontend for **real-time course updates**.